GOVTNZ/web-standards/guidance/assessment/2017-web-standards-self-assessment-methodology.md

 1. If your agency only runs one or two websites, skip to step 3.

-2. Determine the traffic to your agency’s busiest sites over the last 12 months.
+2. Determine the traffic to your agency's busiest sites over the last 12 months.
 Identify the 3 most visited sites from your analytics.
 You will select pages from these 3 sites.

-3. For each site to be tested, enter the URL of the home page and the contact page in the assessment spreadsheet in column A of the ‘Manual tests’ worksheet.
+3. For each site to be tested, enter the URL of the home page and the contact page in the assessment spreadsheet in column A of the ‘Manual tests' worksheet.

 4. Use your knowledge of the sites to nominate pages that you know have one or more of the following in their content: